clue/graph-composer/README.md

 You can grab a copy of clue/graph-composer in either of the following ways.

-This project aims to run on any platform and thus does not require any PHP extensions and supports running on legacy PHP 5.3 through current PHP 7+ and HHVM.
+This project aims to run on any platform and thus does not require any PHP extensions and supports running on legacy PHP 5.3 through current PHP 8+.
-It's *highly recommended to use PHP 7+* for this project.
+It's *highly recommended to use the latest supported PHP version* for this project.

 The graph drawing feature is powered by the excellent [GraphViz](https://www.graphviz.org) software.
 This means you'll have to install GraphViz (`dot` executable).